-Dry cargo market serves the needs of charterers in need of dry bulk cargo transportation.
-Dry cargo market is served by shipowners of bulk carriers.
+Dry Cargo Market serves the needs of charterers in need of dry bulk cargo transportation.
+Dry Cargo Market is served by shipowners of bulk carriers.
 Ships in the dry cargo market may be classified according to ship size (deadweight capacity).
 Several types of bulk cargoes are carried in bulkers (dry cargo ships).
-Major dry bulk cargoes:

 - Iron Ore

 Parcel size of a cargo determines the allocation of which cargoes are carried in which ships.
 Parcel size is affected by:

 - Geographical Distance between the place of production and consumption of the cargo

 Bigger cargo parcel size can command Economies of Scale by virtue of being carried in bigger ships.

 Dry bulk carrier is designed to carry its bulk cargo in several holds.
 Ship holds are designed and configured to ensure the stability of the ship and minimize the need for trimming the bulk cargo.

 Hold frames and hoppers at the top and bottom of the holds fulfill the aforementioned objectives.
 Frames in the holds may be placed in between the double hull design, ensuring that the ship is easier to clean while maintaining safety and strength.
 Ship holds are also equipped with hydraulic hatch covers that may be rolled for opening and closing of the hatches to allow loading and unloading operations to take place.